Browser does not support script.

 I teach on the Creative Writing course at both undergraduate and postgraduate level.

-I am interested in supervising research and/or creative projects that focus on the short story or novel forms; that use myth or magical realism; historical fiction projects; and projects that draw on the world of music, or musical aesthetics.
+I am interested in supervising research and/or creative projects that focus on the short story form, and projects that draw on the world of music, or musical aesthetics.

 I teach on the following courses: